Investors

 Internal Audit Unit’s Structure and Position

-According to OJK Regulation No. 56/2015 and the Company’s Internal Audit Charter, the Internal Audit Unit shall have a minimum of 1 (one) Internal Auditor.
-The number of internal auditors required is determined by the size and complexity of the Company’s business activities.
-The Head of the Internal Audit Unit, who reports directly to the President Director, may be appointed and dismissed by the President Director with the approval of the Board of Commissioners.
+Referring to POJK No. 56/2015 and the Company’s Internal Audit Charter, the Internal Audit Unit shall consist of at least 1 (one) Internal Auditor.
+The size and level of complexity of the Company’s business activities determine the number of internal auditors required.
+The Head of the Internal Audit Unit, who reports directly to the President Director, may be appointed and dismissed by the President Director with approval from the Board of Commissioners.

 The Internal Audit Unit conducts periodic evaluations of the Company’s risk management system, internal control, and Good Corporate Governance (GCG) processes through various activities and discussions.
 This assessment attempts to strengthen the company’s values and operational performance.

-The Internal Audit Unit’s duties and responsibilities in respect to the Internal Audit Charter and its implementation during the 2021 fiscal year are as follows:
+The Internal Audit Unit’s duties and responsibilities with respect to the Internal Audit Charter and its implementation are as follows:

-• Formulate and implement annual internal audit plan;
+• Prepare and execute its annual internal audit work plans;

-• Analyze and evaluate the implementation of internal control and risk management systems in accordance with the Company’s policy;
+• Assess and evaluate the internal control and risk management system pursuant to the Company’s policies;

-• Test and assess efficiency and effectiveness with regards to finance, accounting, operations, human resources, marketing, information technology, and other functions;
+• Conduct audit and assessment as to efficiency and effectiveness in financial, accounting, operation, human resources, marketing, information technology and other activities;

-• Recommend improvements and provide objective information on audited activities within all management levels;
+• Provide corrective recommendations and objective information on audited activities within all management levels;

 • Monitor, analyze, and report the implementation of recommended improvements;

-• Develop a program to evaluate the quality of ongoing internal audit activities; and
+• Prepare a program to evaluate the quality of the activities carried out by Internal Audit; and

 Internal Audit Unit’s Code of Ethics